-We are looking for someone who has a command of a variety of research needs and analytic functions.
+We are looking for someone who has a command of variety of research needs and analytic functions.
 The Data Specialist must be able to independently translate requests into actionable results by writing and implementing novel code.
 The individual must be adept at navigating complex databases and analytic engines, be able to design and interpret diagnostics, and troubleshoot problems in order to resolve them.
-He/she must be able to independently interpret results to assess their quality and must be able to assess, transform, and utilize a broad array of quantitative data using multiple coding languages (Stata, Python, R, SQL).
-Frequently the individual will be given assignments where a desired end results is identified but there is no preset path laid for achieving it.
-The individual therefore must carry out individual planning and problem solving to resolve computational questions and produce results.
+They must be able to independently interpret results to assess their quality and must be able to assess, transform, and utilize a broad array of quantitative data using multiple coding languages (Stata, Python, R, SQL).
+Frequently the individual will be given assignments where a desired end result is identified but there is no preset path laid for achieving it.
+The individual therefore must carry out individual planning and problem-solving to resolve computational questions and produce results.

-- Work directly with researchers to identify the source of data used in models and results, understand the context of the data, and ensure that they are relevant to the analyses themselves.
+• Work directly with researchers to identify the source of data used in models and results, understand the context of the data, and ensure that they are relevant to the analyses themselves.

-- Design and articulate ways to improve routine computational processes, including the relevant trade-offs of different approaches, for decision-making purposes.
+• Design and articulate ways to improve routine computational processes, including the relevant trade-offs of different approaches, for decision-making purposes.

 Data management and analytics

 • Problem-solve computational and analytic challenges by investigating the data, understanding the root questions, and coming up with alternative measurement strategies.

 • Design, implement, and execute improvements to complex machinery to compute estimates of indicators.
 Optimize performance of machinery while running it to generate indicators as part of the annual production cycle.